Est. 1929 · El Cajon, California

 Our Story

-For more than seven decades, we've been providing sanctuary, medical care, and love for cats who need it most.
+For more than nine decades, we've been providing sanctuary, medical care, and love for cats who need it most.

 Our Mission

-Our mission is to provide a safe and compassionate shelter for homeless and unwanted cats.
-We are dedicated to placing all healthy cats into loving, permanent homes while offering lifelong sanctuary to those who are terminally ill, deemed unadoptable, or whose owners have entrusted us with their continued care.
-Through a nurturing and rehabilitative environment, we safeguard the health and well-being of every cat in our care, advocate for responsible spaying and neutering, and consider euthanasia only as a final act of compassion to relieve suffering caused by terminal illness.
+To maintain a shelter for homeless and unwanted cats with the goal of placing all healthy cats into loving, adoptive homes while providing a sanctuary for cats that are terminally ill, considered unadoptable, or whose owners have prearranged their continued lifetime care.
+In a nurturing, rehabilitative environment, we ensure the health of call cats entrusted to our care, promote spaying and neutering, and resort to euthanasia only as a matter of compassion for cats whose terminal illness causes suffering.

 The No-Kill Promise